with Fr. Armand de Malleray, FSSP

 Bangall, NY 12506

-Day 1 - Evening departure on-board a flight from NY JFK to Venice, Italy.
+Day 1 - Evening overnight United Airlines flight departure from Newark (NJ) to Rome, Italy.

-Day 8 - A day to celebrate the X anniversary of Pope Emeritus Benedict XVI' Apostolic Letter, "Summorum Pontificum" on the on the sacredness of the Ancient Mass.
+Day 4 -A day to celebrate the XII anniversary of Pope Emeritus Benedict XVI's Apostolic Letter, "Summorum Pontificum" on the sacredness of the Ancient Mass.
 Have the great honor of attending a Pontifical High Mass at the Altar of the Chair of St. Peter in St. Peter's Basilica, over the martyrdom and burial site of the Prince of the Apostles.
 Preceding it will be Adoration of the Holy Eucharist at one of Rome's churches followed by a solemn procession along the ancient pilgrim way to St. Peter's Square & Basilica.
-Afternoon tour beginning with a visit to the IV cent.
-Basilica of St. John Lateran (original home of the Vatican), built by Emp.
-Constantine whose conversion ended two centuries of Christian persecutions.
-Next is the Scala Santa enclosing the staircase that Christ ascended to Pontius Pilate.
-And then on to the Catacombs of St. Sebastian, where the early Christians prayed and buried their dead.
-Here St. Philip Neri (XVI Cent.
-"Apostle of Joy"), spent nights in prayer.
-Pass by the ruins of the Roman Forum and the Colosseum.
+Afternoon excursion to one of the Catacombs where the early Christians prayed and buried their dead.

-Day 10 - Morning flight departure from the Rome Airport to NY JFK.
+Day 10 - Mid-morning flight departure from Rome to Newark, NJ.
+Afternoon arrival in Newark.